Skip to content

 Read more: How Does Hybrid/Electric Propulsion Work In High-Speed Vessels (HSV)

 We all aim for greener and more efficient use of our resources, but you must always remember that the status-quo, and the traditional way of approaching both acquisition and operation of commercial vessels, was established in the absence of today’s environmental considerations.
 This requires adjustment of both considerations and expectations.
-However, since emissions has not been prioritised to any large extent earlier, there is an incredible potential for quick and substantial improvements and results .
-In addition to the environmental benefits, the impact on OPEX should not be underestimated.

 Read also: The Seastreak "Wall Street" High Speed Vessel and how they reduced operational cost and CO2 emissions

-Reduce the number of parties
+2. Reduce the Number of Parties

-Consolidating everything related to supply and service to one party will greatly simplify the process internally, and outward should the need arise.
 Imagine if you had to contact the manufacturers of your car’s individual components when purchasing or performing its yearly service.

 Whether you drive a new combustion, hybrid, or electric vehicle, you just want the dealership to take care of it.
 With the right supplier it is possible, also in the maritime sector.